Must Have Phone Apps For Musicians

 Those tools even extend to that small little computer you keep in your pocket as well.
-As most consumers have upgraded to smartphones, the smartphone benefits have extended to music on the go too.
-A plethora of companies have spent effort, time and money to develop applications that can turn your cell phone into a digital music workstation no matter where you are.
+As most consumers have upgraded to smartphones, the smartphone benefits have extended to music on the go as a plethora of companies have spent effort, time and money to develop applications that can turn your cell phone into a digital music workstation no matter where you are.
 With thousands of options, it can be a challenge finding the best apps though, so let Arizona Music Pro do the dirty work.
 These are hands down, the best apps for musicians.

 Available on: iOS & Android Cost: FREE w/ in-app purchases

-A tuner is an essential tool no matter where you are, and while you may forget your snark, or not be near your pedal tuner at the moment, it’s likely that you do have your phone with you.
+A tuner is an essential tool no matter where you are, and while you may forget your snark, or not be near your pedal tuner at that crucial moment, it’s likely that you do have your phone with you.
 While there are a lot of free app tuners, Guitar Tuna remains the #1 tuner app in the world with over 10 Million downloads for a reason.
 It works, and it works well while allowing for 15 instruments to be accurately tuned from the standard 6-string guitar to the violin, cello and good ole cavaquinho you’ve got around.
 It can store custom tunings, snap to many common tunings and includes a metronome, chord library and several games complete with challenges to help you hone skills like chord placement and ear training.
 It is a must own for nearly every string musician and stands as the big man on campus when it comes to tuning apps.

 Available on: iOS & Android Cost: FREE

 Your phone may already have this installed simply as a utility tool, but if not, snagging a voice recording app is essential.
 Ever had a melody pop into your head while you at the grocery store?
 Need to remember a nice sounding chord progression but don’t have a pen or paper handy?
 Even lyrics, can all be recorded on the fly using a voice recorder app.
-It stands as one of the most underused tools, isn’t flashy, and doesn’t do much else, but it serves its purpose and as anyone who has come up with something fantastic only to forget it because it wasn't recorded can attest.
+It stands as one of the most underused tools, isn’t flashy, and doesn’t do much else, but it serves its purpose well as anyone who has come up with something fantastic only to forget it because it wasn't recorded can attest.
 A utility like this cements those moments and ensures you’re not missing out on otherwise lost opportunities.

 Available on: iOS Cost: FREE

 In 2004 Apple launched GarageBand, a simple no fuss multi-track audio recording tool meant as the ultimate introduction to studio recording.
-It was monumental and served as a turning point where tape and digital Tascam 4-track and 8-track recorders were being replaced by the consumer with a computer that could do it all.
+It was monumental and served as a turning point where tape and digital Tascam 4-track and 8-track recorders were being replaced by the non-professional consumer with a computer that could do it all.
 Fast forward to 2011 and GarageBand is introduced to iOS, Apple’s phone operating system, making an on-the-go option that outright stomps.
 It’s intuitive, it’s simple and with an iRig or any direct interface, you can be plugging in real instruments and recording away using many of the very passable digital effects and modeling sounds.
 Think it surely couldn’t be powerful enough to give you solid sound?
 Just ask Kendrick Lamar’s producer, Steve Lacy.
 He recorded “Damn” using only his iPhone, GarageBand and an iRig to create beats that would become part of a Pulitzer Prize-winning album.